 Change in distribution of population by "race" and Hispanic status, 2000-2010 (see note).
 There was continued rapid growth of white population in favored neighborhoods near the Loop and on the North Side--as well as in the outer suburbs.
 Many of the long-established predominantly white neighborhoods in the outer city and inner suburbs lost some white population.
 There was continued decline of African-American population in many (but not all) low-income predominantly African-American neighborhoods.
 It appears that African-Americans have been moving into many largely white suburbs throughout the Chicago area.
 There was not nearly as much growth in Hispanic population in predominantly Hispanic Chicago neighborhoods as in the previous decades.
 Asians, like white people, tended to move outward and toward the city center.
 Many of the older North Side neighborhoods with substantial numbers of Asians lost some Asian population.

 Change in per capita income, 1999-2005/2009 (see note).
 The demise of the long form makes it impossible to produce the kinds of maps and statistical analyses presented on the 1990 and 2000 census Web pages.
 The American Community Survey (ACS) is a partial substitute.
 It provides lower-quality data for running five-year periods.
-Data for the 2008/2012 period centered on 2010 will presumably not be available before late 2013.
-This map shows changes in per capita income for the period from 1999 to 2005/2009.
+Data for the 2008/2012 period centered on 2010 were unavailable when this page was first put together.
+The map shows changes in per capita income for the period from 1999 to 2005/2009.
 The figures have been corrected for inflation.
 The spatial pattern of income change is rather complicated.
 There has been a continuation of some of the trends of earlier decades.
 Many non-Lakefront North and Northwest Side neighborhoods continued to gentrify--but so did some South and West Side neighborhoods, like Bronzeville and the Near West Side.
 Long-established well-off neighborhoods typically held their own while certain blue collar neighborhoods lost ground.